open-telemetry/opentelemetry-demo/docs/services/featureflagservice.md

 interceptor](https://github.com/open-telemetry/opentelemetry-erlang-contrib/tree/main/instrumentation/opentelemetry_grpcbox)
 for instrumentation.

-This is configured in the `runtime.exs` file, as it follows:
+This is configured in the `runtime.exs` file, as follows:

 ```elixir
 config :grpcbox,